Extraterritoriality: The US Perspective

 In Morrison, the Court announced that its new approach was (unlike the conduct-and-effects standard) a ‘clear test’ that could be predictably applied.
 Nonetheless, lower courts have wrestled with a number of questions that Morrison did not answer.

 The intent behind Section 929P seems clear enough, but Morrison explicitly held that the question of a statute’s extraterritorial application is a merits question, not a jurisdictional question.
 Section 929P speaks only to jurisdiction and leaves untouched the substantive anti-fraud provisions of the Exchange Act.
 Faced with this conflict between contextual evidence of congressional intent and plain text, several courts have sidestepped the issue.
 But in 2019, the Tenth Circuit became the first court of appeals to directly confront the question.
 The court prioritised ‘context and historical background’ – particularly Congress’s inability to respond to Morrison’s jurisdiction/merits holding in the days between the decision and reporting of the final bill – to hold that Section 929P abrogated Morrison and that ‘the substantive antifraud provisions should apply extraterritorially when the statutory conduct-and-effects test is satisfied’.
 In May 2021, the First Circuit followed suit.
 Whether other courts of appeals will embrace the Tenth Circuit’s conclusion remains to be seen.

 Morrison’s second prong has likewise received attention from litigants and courts.
-In 2012, the Second Circuit held that a securities transaction is domestic under Morrison if (1) ‘the purchaser incurred irrevocable liability within the United States to take and pay for a security;’ (2) ‘the seller incurred irrevocable liability within the United States to deliver a security;’ or (3) ‘title to the shares was passed within the United States.’
+In 2012, the Second Circuit held that a securities transaction is domestic under Morrison if (1) ‘the purchaser incurred irrevocable liability within the United States to take and pay for a security’, (2) ‘the seller incurred irrevocable liability within the United States to deliver a security’ or (3) ‘title to the shares was passed within the United States’.
 Under the ‘irrevocable liability’ test, the court must identify ‘the point at which the parties obligated themselves to perform what they had agreed to perform even if the formal performance of their agreement is to be after a lapse of time’.
 What matters is not where the ‘contract is said to have been executed’ as a matter of contract law, but ‘where, physically, the purchaser or seller committed him or herself’.
-The Second Circuit’s approach has met generally with approval and has been expressly adopted by the Third and Ninth Circuits.
+The Second Circuit’s approach has met generally with approval and has been expressly adopted by the First, Third and Ninth Circuits.
 Determining whether irrevocable liability was incurred, or title passed, in the United States requires analysis of ‘factual allegations concerning contract formation, placement of purchase orders, passing of title, and the exchange of money’.
 Given the varied and complex nature of modern transactions in securities, the moment of irrevocable commitment (or passing of title) will not always be obvious.
 Determining when and where parties incur irrevocable liability for purposes of Morrison’s second prong is particularly challenging for transactions in digital assets, which are often accessible to consumers in the United States but may utilise infrastructure located elsewhere.

-Finally, two courts of appeals disagree about a fundamental aspect of Morrison’s holding: is a domestic transaction in a security (or a transaction in a security listed domestically) merely necessary for application of the Exchange Act, or is it both necessary and sufficient?
+Finally, there is disagreement among several of the circuit courts about a fundamental aspect of Morrison’s holding: is a domestic transaction in a security (or a transaction in a security listed domestically) merely necessary for application of the Exchange Act, or is it both necessary and sufficient?
 In Parkcentral Global Hub Ltd v.
 Porsche Auto Holdings SE, the Second Circuit concluded that some domestic transactions are beyond the territorial reach of Section 10(b).
 The plaintiffs in Parkcentral were international hedge funds that entered securities-based swap agreements in the United States.
 These instruments were pegged to the price of Volkswagen shares, but the shares themselves were traded only on foreign exchanges, and the foreign defendant (which had allegedly engaged in fraud, primarily in Germany, affecting the price of shares) was not a counterparty to any of the agreements.
 The court acknowledged that the relevant transactions had occurred in the United States, but nonetheless concluded that the case was extraterritorial.
-If the suit proceeded, ‘it would permit the plaintiffs, by virtue of an agreement independent from the reference securities, to hale the European participants in the market for German stocks into US courts and subject them to US securities laws.’
-This would incompatible with Morrison.
+If the suit proceeded, ‘it would permit the plaintiffs, by virtue of an agreement independent from the reference securities, to hale the European participants in the market for German stocks into US courts and subject them to US securities laws’.
+This would be incompatible with Morrison.

 The Supreme Court declined to review the Ninth Circuit’s Stoyas decision, and the defendants did not file a petition for a writ of certiorari in Morrone, leaving the circuit conflict unresolved.
 As it stands, the practical importance of the disagreement is unclear.
 The Ninth Circuit indicated that in the unusual circumstances present in Parkcentral and Stoyas – namely a foreign defendant drawn into a US lawsuit based solely on domestically traded derivative instruments – other elements of Section 10(b), such as the requirement that fraud be ‘in connection with’ the purchase or sale of a security, might preclude liability.

 In Morrison, the Supreme Court described the applicability of the presumption against extraterritoriality in unequivocal terms: ‘Rather than guess anew in each case, we apply the presumption in all cases.’
 That blanket pronouncement sits uneasily with United States v.
 Bowman, a 1922 decision holding that the presumption is inapplicable in certain classes of criminal cases.
 Neither Morrison nor any of the Court’s other recent extraterritoriality decisions arose in the criminal context, creating uncertainty about how the Court’s aggressive application of the presumption translates to criminal prosecutions.